 Spain is a very popular country for buying a property to rent out.
 However, it is important to note that owners of properties with the purpose of tourist stays (short-term) and long-term rentals will be affected by different laws on renting out a property in Spain.
 These laws and regulations affect various aspects such as the duration of contracts, the minimum conditions required for rental properties, deposits, tax obligations, registration of tourist homes etc.

 The first thing to consider when renting out property in Spain is if it will be for a short or long period, since different regulations apply to each of these situations.
-In Spain, short-term rentals (“viviendas de uso turístico”) are only allowed for leisure and work purposes.
-In contrast, long-term rental contracts are meant for regular use and turning the property into a home.
-Whereas long-term rentals are subject to the Spanish national laws, different regional legislations apply to short-term contracts.
-Thus, whether your property is located in Andalusia, Valencia or Asturias will also play an important role.
+In Spain, short-term rentals (viviendas de uso turístico) are only allowed for leisure and work purposes.
+On the other hand, long-term rental contracts are meant for regular use, in which the property acts as a home.
+The laws on renting a property in Spain differ for these two contracts – long-term rental are subject to the Spanish national laws, however short-term (tourist) rentals are subject to regional legislations.
+This means that laws on renting a property short-term will vary depending on whether your property is located in Andalusia, Valencia or Asturias.